Cat of the Canals - AFFC Chapter 34 Feb 13, 2016 19:30:59 GMT

 ...when not dreaming wolf dreams, she was Arya looking for her mother, stumbling through a wasted land of mud, blood, and fire - but it was always raining, and she could hear her mother screaming, but a monster with a dog’s head would not let her go save her.
 She was weeping like a frightened little girl.

 My thoughts - the passage above seems to hint that Lyanna kept running after the search for the Knight of the Laughing Tree got underway at Harrenhal.
-The quote about the mud, blood, and fire sounds like she made her way south coming into the Neck from the north end through the mud, and then floated down the Trident in a cask to one of the the inns.
+The quote about the mud, blood, and fire sounds like she made her way south coming into the Neck from the north end through the mud, and then maybe she floated down the Trident in a cask to one of the the inns?
 She was being hunted, and sometimes she heard horses and men following her - searching for her.
 Who was Lyanna’s monster with a dog’s head?
 Was Lyanna chased by Ser Gregor?
 He was one of the men ordered to look for the mysterious knight.
 “Mud” also seems to hint to Howland, but blood and fire are Targaryen words and could be a reference to King Aery’s orders for Rhaegar to look for the KofLT.

 The part about hearing her mother scream and weeping like a frightened little girl is likely a mirror of when Catelyn’s mother died in childbirth while Catelyn was still young.
 Catelyn grew up without her mother.
 Lyanna was also a child without a mother.
 Thirdly, lets think about how this passage might apply to Petyr.
 The text never mentions Petyr’s mother - only that his father was a hedge knight that became friends with Hoster Tully during the War of the Ninepenny Kings.
 Since he became Hoster’s ward, he would have travelled the mud of the Riverlands, because he was a motherless child living in someone else’s home.